 One way to build meaning into the lives of individuals, organisations and teams is through clearly articulated purpose, vision and values.
 High levels of engagement and loyalty can be harnessed when a team’s mission aims to achieve social betterment, and long-term impact and personal values are aligned to those of the organisation.

 Simon Sinek has a simple and powerful model for discovering an inspiring purpose.
 Start by asking why: What cause, belief or purpose inspires you to do what you do?
 Only then, he asserts, will you be able to persuasively answer how and what you do.
 Not only can this help aspiring and existing leaders craft a compelling value proposition for what they, their team and their organisation can offer, it can also leave them feeling more fulfilled by their work and like they have contributed something greater than themselves.

 If leaders maximise these four success factors—positive climate, relationships, communication and meaning—they can create an environment that is more able to support diverse talent and boost performance.
 Strategies and skills in all four of these areas can be learned.
 Focussing on them helps promote positive behaviours that enable leaders, their teams and organisations to thrive.

-You can learn how to engage a diverse workforce, drive business performance and generate exceptional and sustainable results, through positive leadership at our upcoming breakfasts in Sydney on October 19 and Melbourne on November 3.
+You can learn how to engage a diverse workforce, drive business performance and generate exceptional and sustainable results, by asking us to deliver training on positive leadership in your organisation, or downloading our free ebook below.